Lost Dirlodur

 The dim light of his torch cast a long shadow over the back of Balgram as he jostled the stone slab blocking the entrance into the room until it gave way, an old piece of wallstone, engraved with the half the image of a mother embracing her child crashed to the ground with a resounding dry thud that echoed off into the infinite black of the dormitory hallways.

-Far beneath the towering peaks of the Vales of Horakh-Dhrum, shrouded in an eternal darkness, lies the city of Lost Dirlodur, Also known as Dirlodur, Born of Thurn —a once-great stronghold of the Orimid Empire.
-The city fell into ruin in the year 339, when, following a cataclysmic tremor, the mountain rent, and twisted unnaturally and the city was lost in a terrible cave-in.
-In a desperate bid to reclaim the lost city, Emperor Argane Forgeborne sent his sisters, the Stoneseers of the Empire, to chart new paths into the depths.
-For weeks, they scoured the rugged mountain range, but no safe route could be found.
-The search stretched on, until, at last, the eldest of the Stoneseers, Heldraga Forgeborne, perished from a fit of exhaustion.
-In that moment of sorrow, the Emperor ordered the search to cease, resigning Lost Dirlodur to its grim fate, its secrets swallowed by the mountains forever.
+Far beneath the towering peaks of the Vales of Horakh-Dhrum, shrouded in it's unending darkness, lies the city of Lost Dirlodur, Known also as Dirlodur, Born of Thurn, a once-great stronghold of the early Orimid Empire.
+The city fell to ruin in the year 339, when, following a cataclysmic tremor, the mountain rent, and twisted unnaturally and the city was lost in a terrible cave-in.
+In a desperate bid to reclaim the lost city, Emperor Argane Forgeborne sent his sisters, the Stoneseers of the Empire, to chart a rescue paths into the depths.
+For weeks, they scoured the rugged mountain range, but no paths could they find.
+The search stretched on for weeks longer still as the Stoneseers grew week with exhaustion.
+It was until, at last, the eldest of the Stoneseers, Heldraga Forgeborne, perished from her efforts that, the Emperor crestfallen at the loss of his oldest friend ordered the Stoneseers to cease, resigning Dirlodur to its fate.

 Thurnboils